social-alchemy/quadratic-social-justice/README.md

-# LensBet (Quadratic Arbitration) 🎲
+# LensBet (with Quadratic Arbitration) 🎲

 ## Introduction 🌟

-Welcome to the BettingGame project!
-This innovative project integrates with the Reality.eth decentralized oracle to create a betting game on Ethereum.
-In this document, we'll explain how Reality.eth works, the mechanics of the BettingGame, and address the challenges in the arbitration process, including our solution: Quadratic Voting During Arbitration.
+Welcome to the LensBet project!
+This innovative project integrates with the Reality.eth decentralized oracle to create a betting game on Lens Protocol using Smart Post.
+In this document, we'll explain how the Oracle works, the mechanics of the BettingGame, and address the challenges in the arbitration process, including our solution: Quadratic Voting During Arbitration.
 Additionally, we highlight that our frontend is uniquely integrated as a Lens Smart Post.

-## How Reality.eth Works 🌐
+## How Oracle (Reality.eth) Works 🌐

-Reality.eth is a decentralized oracle for Ethereum, facilitating the verification of real-world events through a community-driven process.
+Conventional Reality.eth is a decentralized oracle for Ethereum, facilitating the verification of real-world events through a community-driven process.
 Here's how it operates:

 1. **Question Creation** 📝: Users pose questions about real-world events, setting deadlines for answers.
 2. **Answer Submission** 🗳️: Participants submit answers, each requiring a bond.
 Successive answers must double the bond of the previous one.
 3. **Finalization** ✔️: Post-deadline, if no disputes arise, the last answer becomes final.
 4. **Arbitration** ⚖️: Disputed answers are resolved by an arbitrator who provides a definitive resolution.

-## How BettingGame Works 🎰
+## How LensBet BettingGame Works 🎰

 BettingGame utilizes Reality.eth to offer a decentralized betting experience: